Planning for potential presidential transition underway as Biden administration kicks it off

 Young's letter is nearly identical to the one sent four years ago by Trump administration acting director Russell Vought, for a transition process that started out orderly, but derailed when then-President Donald Trump refused to concede his defeat to Biden.
 It took until Nov.
 23, two weeks after the election was called, for Trump's General Services Administration to name Biden as the "apparent winner" of the 2020 race — a required step for the transition to begin.

-The law requires presidential candidates and the General Services Administration to reach a memorandum of understanding that governs everything from the provision of federal office space to access to sensitive documents by Sept.
+The law requires presidential candidates and the General Services Administration to reach a memorandum of understanding that governs matters such as the provision of federal office space by Sept.
 1, though often it is reached sooner.
-Candidates must first formally secure their party's nomination at their conventions before the memorandum of understanding can be signed.
+Access to sensitive information is addressed in a separate memorandum of understanding with the same Sept.
+1 deadline.
+Candidates must first formally secure their party's nomination at their conventions before the documents can be signed.

 Transition teams begin vetting candidates for jobs in a future administration, including beginning the time-consuming security clearance process for likely appointees who need to be ready to take their posts on Inauguration Day.

-Note: This story was first published on April 26, 2024.
-It was updated on April 29, 2024, to make clear that access to sensitive information is addressed in a separate memorandum of understanding with the same Sept.
-1 deadline.